datarisk-io/mlops_codex/docs/source/training_guide.rst

-Checking the exectuion results
+Checking the execution results
 ------------------------------

 The return of the :py:meth:`neomaril_codex.training.NeomarilTrainingExperiment.run_training` is a :py:class:`neomaril_codex.training.NeomarilTrainingExecution` instace
-With this class we can follow the assyncronous execution of that experiment version and check information on it.
+With this class we can follow the asynchronous execution of that experiment version and check information on it.

 .. code:: python